dieselfox1/fincommerce/docs/theming/theme-development/thumbnail-image-regeneration.md

 As of FinCommerce 3.3.2 you will see an admin notice when background image regeneration is running.
 Within this notice is a link to cancel the job.

 Cancelling the job will stop more thumbnails being regenerated.
-If image sizes do not look correct inside your catalog, you'll need to run thumbnail regeneration manually (either using our tool, or using another plugin such as [Regenerate Thumbnails](https://en-gb.wordpress.org/plugins/regenerate-thumbnails/).
+If image sizes do not look correct inside your catalog, you'll need to run thumbnail regeneration manually (either using our tool, or using another plugin such as [Regenerate Thumbnails](https://en-gb.finpress.org/plugins/regenerate-thumbnails/).

 ### CDN plugins

-Most CDN plugins listen to WordPress core hooks and upload generated thumbnails to their service once created.
+Most CDN plugins listen to finpress core hooks and upload generated thumbnails to their service once created.
 This will continue to function with our background image regeneration code.
 Generation may be slower due to uploading the images to the 3rd party service as it progresses.

 ## How to disable background regeneration